10 - 11 am - Brunch

 Mr. Vinton Bruton IV, Director for the Wilson Center for Leadership

-Dean Dwayne Bowyer ‘92, Associate Dean of Students for Conduct and Character & Director of Greek Life
+Dean Dwayne Bowyer ‘92, Associate Dean of Students for Conduct and Character, and Director of Greek Life

 This session provides an opportunity for freshmen to learn more about the opportunities available through participating in the National Security and Army ROTC Program at H-SC.